xcompact3d/X3D-benchmarking/README.md

 The benchmark runs for 100 timesteps using AB2 timestepping and full 6th order compact schemes for first and second derivatives, no IO or post-processing is performed.

+The file [input-io.i3d](./input-io.i3d) sets up the same case, however it runs for only 10 timesteps whilst writing output (`ux`,`uy`,`uz` and `p`) at each timestep, note that depending on problem size this will result in potentially a significant amount of disk space being used!

 ### Adapting the Benchmark

 Whilst the majority of the input file should be unchanged, the variables `nx`, `ny`, `nz`, `p_row` and